 Keep in mind that some rollators will have a bag or basket to carry your items.
 Some walkers or rollators also have a seat attached that make it easy to sit while using your walker.
 A seat is a great option for users that prefer to walk long distances but may need to rest on occasion.

 Walkers can and do make walking with limited mobility easier.
-The right walker will be adjusted to the proper height and offer the support you need to remain ambulatory.
+The right walker will be adjustable to the proper height and offer the support you need to remain ambulatory.